graphite-project/whisper/README.md

 [![Build Status](https://secure.travis-ci.org/graphite-project/whisper.png)](http://travis-ci.org/graphite-project/whisper)

-Whisper is one of the components of [Graphite][], and is responsible for the backend storage of incomming metrics from the network.
+Whisper is one of the components of [Graphite][], and is responsible for the backend storage of incoming metrics from the network.
 Currently [Whisper][] is our stable, supported backend and [Ceres][] is the work-in-progress future replacement for Whisper.